Spring Mountain, Queensland: Education

 Spring Mountain State School is a government primary (Prep-6) school for boys and girls at 56 Dublin Avenue (27.6871°S 152.8907°E).
 In 2020, the school had an enrolment of 195 students with 18 teachers (17 full-time equivalent) and 6 non-teaching staff (less than 5 full-time equivalent).

 There are no secondary schools in Spring Mountain.
 The nearest government secondary school is Springfield Central State High School in neighbouring Springfield Central to the north-east.

 Transport

-Spring Mountain has been served by a bus route since January 2020.
+Spring Mountain has been served by bus route 533 since January 2020.
 The service comprises a loop service from Spring Mountain to Orion Shopping Centre and Springfield Central railway station, running twice an hour on weekdays.